vklap/go_ddd/README.md

 # go-ddd
-DDD Framework for go programming language
+DDD Framework for the go programming language